moazmaksod/LabWise/docs/LabWise_design.md

 ○	STAT Protocol: A physician places a STAT order, triggering an immediate alert on the technician's worklist.
 ○	Sample Rejection: A technician at accessioning rejects a hemolyzed sample, logs the reason and notification details in a mandatory form, and the system automatically notifies the ordering physician.
 ○	QC Failure: A technician enters a QC result that violates a Westgard rule, demonstrating how the system locks patient results and guides the user through the corrective action documentation process.
-By simulating these critical workflows, the interactive prototype will provide the development team with a clear, unambiguous, and exhaustive blueprint for building the LabFlow application.
+By simulating these critical workflows, the interactive prototype will provide the development team with a clear, unambiguous, and exhaustive blueprint for building the LabWise application.
 Works cited
 1. Best Practices for Rocking UX Design - Lucid Software, accessed September 23, 2025, https://lucid.co/blog/ux-design-best-practices
-2. LabFlow: Business Requirements Foundation
+2. LabWise: Business Requirements Foundation
 3. User Interface Design for Healthcare Applications: Best Practices and Examples for 2025, accessed September 23, 2025, https://www.eleken.co/blog-posts/user-interface-design-for-healthcare-applications
 4. Everything about the color Teal - Canva, accessed September 23, 2025, https://www.canva.com/colors/color-meanings/teal/
 5. Teal Logos: Meaning and Modern Color Combinations - Mojomox, accessed September 23, 2025, https://mojomox.com/color-teal